 Listen, I hate being realistic in love as much as anyone.
 I want to believe that my partner and I can be joined at the hip and still like each other.
 I want to believe that it’s perfectly all right to hyperventilate if they haven’t responded to my text in 0.5 seconds, that we should like all the same things and that every day will be a monumental testament to how madly we love each other.

 Fortunately (or unfortunately!), reality creeps in and bites us hard.
-As love matures, expectations change, the nature and form and texture of your relationship changes, and that’s okay.
+As love matures, expectations change, the nature and form, and texture of your relationship change, and that’s okay.
 Your partner, too, will express their love for you in different ways, and that doesn’t mean they love you any less.
+Still, you shouldn’t have to beg for attention.

 Related Reading: 12 Realistic Expectations In A Relationship